sooth/maker/README.md

   fail. https://gitlab.com/crankykernel/maker/issues/33.
 - Disable cancel sell button when not applicable. https://gitlab.com/crankykernel/maker/issues/30
+- Fix the amount of units to buy when using a manual price.
+The amount of units to buy was based on the last traded price, not the price entered.
+This is still an issue for bid/ask, but the error here will be much less and not really noticeable if only offseting the price by a few ticks. https://gitlab.com/crankykernel/maker/issues/34

 ### 0.3.1 - 2019-01-10
 - Reload UI if backend version